ART FOR EVERYONE

-Plans for 2019 are underway, including a new timetable of courses at my home which you can see on the tuitions page.
+Plans for 2019 are underway, including a new timetable of watercolour courses at my home and drawing workshops at All Souls Church which you can see on the tuitions page.

-It is a year of anniversary celebrations for The Churches Conservation Trust and All Souls at Haley Hill where I will be part of the many events planned during the year in my role as 'artist in residence'.
+It is a year of anniversary celebrations for The Churches Conservation Trust and All Souls at Haley Hill, HX3 6DR where I will be part of the many events planned during the year in my role as 'artist in residence'.
 I hope to engage with the local community, gather stories and photographs from people who were married or christened in the church many years ago and run drawing workshops during the summer.
-The national heritage weekends in September will showcase exhibitions from the celebrations.

 In July of 2019 the next hardback edition of the American watercolour series 'Splash 20' is due out and my painting of the interior of All Souls is part of the publication.

-Apart from my usual business I have had three major public events in 2018.
+Apart from my usual business I had three major public events in 2018.

 The first was in June when I took part as a wildcard in the Sky Arts Landscape Artist of the Year at Studley Royal, recently shown in the new series as Episode 4.
 I was a wildcard last year at Knaresborough but in this episode I am interviewed with others as we battled the weather.